anqurvanillapy/starnote/README.md

  \/___/   \/__/\/__/\/_/ \/_/  \/_/\/_/\/___/  \/__/\/____/
 ```

-Add your custom labels locally to your GitHub starred repositories, by
+Add your custom tags locally to your GitHub starred repositories, by
 using commands or the webpage in your convenient way.

 Requirements
 ------------

 - Packages for dependencies
+    + `requests`
     + `(Still in process...)`

 Installation